jchuong/ssswidgets/README.md

 # SSSWidgets - Simple Svelte Stream Widgets

-A small project containing some widgets for streaming, built with SvelteKit and yesvelte.
+A small project containing some widgets for streaming, built with SvelteKit and [YeSvelte](https://www.yesvelte.com).
 The main idea behind the project is to be able to easily add some simple widget to OBS and control it via a browser in real time.

 ## Developing and using the app